 - Where you are, including the postcode.
 It can be helpful to have your address and postcode written down somewhere handy in case someone is making the call for you at home and you’re finding it hard to speak.
 People may not know your full address, and even if they do it’s easy to forget things in an emergency situation.

 - What’s happening, and why you need an ambulance.
-Make sure friends and family know that if you can’t breathe and your reliever inhaler isn’t working you’re having an asthma attack.
+Make sure friends and family know that if your symptoms are getting worse, you can’t breathe and your reliever inhaler isn’t working you’re having an asthma attack.

 - The number you’re calling from.
-Make sure this is readily accessible so the person calling on your behalf can give it easily.
+Make sure this is clearly written down somewhere so the person calling on your behalf can give it easily.
 Again, it’s easy to go blank in a crisis - even if you’re making the call yourself you might forget your own number.